Multi-wavelength radiation models for low-luminosity GRBs, and the implications for UHECRs: Summary and conclusions

 \section{Summary and conclusions}

-We have studied LL-GRBs as potential targets for multi-wavelength astronomy and sources of UHECR nuclei.
-For this purpose we have selected three representative reference events out of the sample of detected LL-GRBs.
-The prototypes based on these reference events represent different types of LL-GRBs: {\it GRB-SP} is a single-peaked GRB of medium peak energy, low luminosity and low redshift, {\it GRB-UL} is an ultralong, multi-peaked GRB with low peak energy and {\it GRB-HL} is a single-peaked GRB with comparatively high luminosity and high redshift.
-For all prototypes we were able to reproduce the observed properties of the reference events self-consistently within the internal shock scenario and a leptonically-dominated radiation model.
+We have studied ll-GRBs as potential targets for multiwavelength astronomy and sources of UHECR nuclei.
+For this purpose we have selected three representative reference events out of the sample of detected ll-GRBs.
+The prototypes based on these reference events represent different types of ll-GRBs: {\it sp-GRB} is a single-peaked GRB of medium peak energy, low luminosity and low redshift, {\it ul-GRB} is an ultralong, multi-peaked GRB with low peak energy and {\it hl-GRB} is a single-peaked GRB with comparatively high luminosity and high redshift.
+Choosing the parameters of the outflow such that we reproduce the main features of the reference events, we self-consistently calculated the full spectral and temporal properties within the internal shock scenario and a leptonically-dominated radiation model.

-We have found that LL-GRBs are indeed potential targets for multi-messenger observations and could be detected by current/ future Imaging Air Cherenkov Telescopes (IACTs).
+We have found that ll-GRBs are indeed potential targets for multimessenger observations and could be detected by current/ future Imaging Air Cherenkov Telescopes (IACTs).
 This is mainly due to their low redshifts (and high local rate), which reduce the effect of EBL absorption at the highest energies.
-The intensity of the high-energy component is (for comparable intensity of the sub-MeV synchrotron peak) directly linked to the magnetic field strength $B^\prime$.
-In our dynamical modeling of the outflow, $B^\prime$ varies throughout the evolution and is not set directly; Instead we control the fraction of energy supplying the magnetic field with the constant microphysics parameter $\epsilon_B$.
+The intensity of the HE component is (for comparable intensity of the sub-MeV synchrotron peak) directly linked to the magnetic field strength $B^\prime$.
+In our dynamical modelling of the outflow, $B^\prime$ varies throughout the evolution and is not set directly; Instead we control the fraction of energy supplying the magnetic field with the constant microphysics parameter $\epsilon_B$.
 If we require a relatively high radiative efficiency (which implies lower bounds on $\epsilon_B$), we have found a significant VHE inverse Compton component if the magnetic field is powered by a fraction of order $\epsilon_B= 10^{-3}- 10^{-2}$ of the available internal energy.
 The intensity of the VHE emission increases systematically with decreasing $\epsilon_B$.
 While this is expected in Thomson regime (recall that $\mathrm{Y_{Th}} \propto \frac{\epsilon_e}{\epsilon_B}$), we observe the same tendency if the scatterings occur in Klein-Nishina regime.
 Therefore, a detailed numerical modelling over a broad energy range (including a VHE regime) may be used to constrain the physical conditions in the outflow and microphysics parameters, such as $\epsilon_B$.